benmccormick/benmccormick.github.io/pages/posts/the-debugging-toolbox.md

 Real world engineering means dealing with code you don't understand.
 That might be your coworkers' code, a 3rd party library, a buggy video driver, or your own 3 year old code.
 To do that effectively you need a process.
 That might be mine, or one of your own, it could be formal, or just built on habit.
 But make sure you have one.
 The ability to dive in quickly, understand what's going on and create a fix will set you apart.
 It's not that hard, but it takes discipline, creativity, and most of all practice.
 So go ahead and start fixing something.
 Maybe you'll be the *Problem Solver* next time

----

-### Subscribe

-I write consistently here about the practice of software development and the tools and techniques of the trade.
-If you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You might also enjoy [this post](http://benmccormick.org/2013/02/03/how-i-work-refactoring/) on refactoring existing code.

 <div class="footnotes">
 <ol>